th3w1zard1/Andastra/docs/module_resource_types_reverse_engineering.md

   - `FUN_00408bc0` calls `FUN_00407230` which searches all locations including modules
 - **Texture Priority**: TGA → TPC (no DDS support in this code path)

-- **DDS**: Not found in texture loading code - TODO: Gain Certainty by going through ghidra mcp - Search for DDS texture loading by examining `FUN_004b8300` (swkotor.exe: 0x004b8300) and `FUN_00408bc0` (swkotor.exe: 0x00408bc0), search for string references to "DDS" or DDS-related texture loading code.
-Verify if DDS is not supported or uses different path

 ### Known Resource Types from Andastra